 Former Suddenlink customers may be eligible for “new customer” deals as long as their previous account was in good standing and they haven’t disconnected in the past 30 days.
 Speaking to the retention department is one way for existing customers to get deals from their internet provider.

-Suddenlink’s range of plans is similar to what I normally see from cable internet providers.
+Suddenlink’s range of plans is similar to what we normally see from cable internet providers.
 Each plan has fast enough speeds to support at least one heavy streaming, remote working, online gamer — the more speed you get, the more streamers and gamers you can support.
-But Suddenlink outshines most of its competitors (including Spectrum and Cox) with its low starting prices.
-Unfortunately, the tradeoff for such low starting prices comes in the form of higher regular rates.
-After the first 12-24 months, the price for Suddenlink internet plans can increase by about $39-85 per month.
-That’s the highest jump in price I’ve seen; most providers only increase their rates by $10-20 per month.
+But Suddenlink outshines most of its competitors, including Spectrum (see our review) and Cox (see deals), with its low starting prices.

-As a cord cutter, I want an internet provider that offers high-speed internet, a strong Wi-Fi router, unlimited data, no obligations (contracts), and as many freebies as I can get.
+As a cord-cutter, I want an internet provider that offers high-speed internet, a strong Wi-Fi router, unlimited data, no obligations (contracts), and as many freebies as I can get.
 Suddenlink checks off all my boxes at a lower price than I thought possible.
 The only thing is, you have to sign up during a promotional period to get the best prices from them.
-The Internet 400 and Internet 1 Gig Unlimited Data plans have Suddenlink’s best promotional deals, but let the number of people and devices in your home dictate how much speed you should get.
+The Internet 500 and Internet 1 Gig plans have Suddenlink’s best promotional deals, but let the number of people and devices in your home dictate how much speed you should get.
 Either way, you’ll still get the best prices, smart Wi-Fi, and access to two streaming services.